w3c/spork/README.md

 `spork` needs a configuration file with the following:

 * `outDir`.
-Required when not in `publish` mode.
 The path to the directory to which to save the generated spec.
 Make sure the directory exists before launching the command.
 * `logFile`.
-The file to which to log when not in `publish` mode.
-Optional, if absent no file logging takes place.
+The file to which to log.
+Optional.
+If absent no file logging takes place.
 * `production`.
-Set to false for the development copy
+Set to `false` for the development copy

 For example: